 What should I Discuss with the Doctor Before Taking Biotin Supplements?

-You should not take this product if you are allergic to biotin.
+If you have allergy toward Appearex you should stay away from using the biotin.
 Talk to your doctor before taking biotin, the dose may need a change in the following cases:

 - If you have kidney problems

 - If you are a smoker your dose should be different during pregnancy.

 If you are pregnant or breast-feeding you should ask your doctor if you can take this product or not.

 What Happens if You Forget to Take the Dose?